Welcome to English 1A! Please read the syllabus carefully, as there will be a quiz on it.

 “You are a no bull---- type of teacher, and that’s what

 I like.
 Also, you are fair & you care.”

-—Former composition students
+—Former composition student

 PROFESSOR CONTACT INFORMATION

 Welcome to our English 1A online community.
-In this online class you will be exposed to different types of expository writing, as well as some research and documentation skills.
+In this course you will be exposed to different types of expository writing, as well as some research and documentation skills.
 You will be expected to read and write regularly.
 Your reading, writing and our class discussions complement each other; therefore, your participation in all areas is crucial to your success.

 Be advised, however, that we will be dealing with some sensitive material that requires maturity and an open mind to examine.
 If any material is a concern to you, please contact me about it.